yacoub-john/yacoub-john/README.md

 ### Hi there, I'm John Yacoub 👋

 - 🔭 I'm a second year Software Engineering Student.
-- 🌱 I’m currently learning C programming.
+- 🌱 I’m currently learning C++ programming.
 - 🥅 2022 Goal: Continue to learn Data Structures and Algorithms.
 - ⚡ Fun fact: I love to read and listen to music.